 ...

-In Region 25: 746-806 MHz, 806-869 MHz, 4 940-4 990 MHz;
+In Region 2: 380-399.9 MHz, 698 -806 MHz, 806-869 MHz, 4 940-4 990 MHz;

-5Venezuela has identified the band 380-400 MHz for public protection and disaster relief applications

 Reasons:

 Permanent Consultative Committee II: Radiocommunications including Broadcasting (PCC.II) of CITEL adopted recommendation PCC.II/REC.41(XXII-13), “Public Protection and Disaster Relief (PPDR) Based on International Mobile Telecommunications (IMT) Systems,” by which it is requested that Resolution 646 (Rev. WRC-12) contain the agreements reached in Region 2 with regard to the bands identified for the deployment of broadband PPDR applications.